Floogen/Stardrop/README.md

 # Credits
 ## Translations
-Stardrop has been translated into the following languages due to generous contributions by the following people
+Stardrop has been translated into several languages due to generous contributions of the translation community.

 * **Russian** - Rongarah
 * **Thai** - ellipszist